jrpotter/notebook/notes/x86-64/instructions.md

 %%ANKI
 Basic
 Why does there not exist a `movzlq` instruction?
-Back: Because `movl` already zeros out the upper bits of a destination register.
+Back: Because `movl` already zeroes out the upper bits of a destination register.
 Reference: Bryant, Randal E., and David O'Hallaron. *Computer Systems: A Programmer's Perspective*.
 Third edition, Global edition.
 Always Learning.
 Pearson, 2016.
 <!--ID: 1713625933483-->
 END%%